From rock climbing to spa treatments, kayaking to relaxing in hammocks, the list is almost never-ending for the best things to do in Ao Nang.

 If you’re like us and can never get enough fun, then don’t miss ziplining when you are thinking of the best things to do in Ao Nang.

-Just 15 minutes from town is the funky and chilled Andamana Beach Club – an absolute must if you are looking for things to do in Ao Nang.
+Just 15 minutes from town is the funky and chilled Aqua Beach Club – an absolute must if you are looking for things to do in Ao Nang Beach.
+(The venue used to be called Andamana Beach Club, so if you see reviews for that it’s the same thing!)

-Located on the edge of a bay with jungle and cliffs all around, the Andamana Beach Club is like a rustic playground plucked from the set of a Robinson Crusoe movie.
+Located on the edge of a bay with jungle and cliffs all around, the Aqua Beach Club is like a rustic playground plucked from the set of a Robinson Crusoe movie.

 Twisted and bent trees stretch out over the sea with hammocks strung between the branches.
 The sandy beach almost disappears at low tide, but all that does is add to the isolated feel of the place.